snacktavish/COME2022/AscertainmentBias.md

 **Q: How does aligning the variable sites change the overall homology statements?**

-Estimate the ML tree using this new alignment.
+Estimate the ML tree using the variable_sites_realign.fas new alignment.

 **Q: Do you get the correct tree?
 Do you expect to?**

-Be careful of what you are aligning!!
+Be careful of what you are aligning!
+It may seem harmless to align your sequences - but you are making evolutionary statements!